United States Geospatial Intelligence Foundation: Structure

 The United States Geospatial Intelligence Foundation (USGIF) is a Virginia-based nonstock, nonlobbyist, not-for-profit 501(c)(3) corporation.
 The business and affairs of the Foundation are managed by a Board of Directors which oversees the Foundation through the work of three standing Board committees: Finance and Audit, Management and Compensation, and Nominating and Corporate Governance.

 USGIF builds its constituency through memberships at the individual and corporate level.
 Individuals can join the Foundation as members from academia (faculty and students), law enforcement and first responders, U.S. or foreign government or military members, young professionals, association/not-for-profit/non-governmental organization members, members of the press/media, and members from U.S. or foreign industry.
 Individuals may also join as lifetime members.
-Organizations can join USGIF at different tiers of partnership: strategic, associate, sustaining, academic, and small business.
+Organizations can join USGIF at different tiers of partnership: strategic, premier, associate, sustaining, academic, and small business.

 Working groups and committees

 Much of the business of the Foundation is accomplished through its non-Board committees and working groups composed of members of the Foundation.
 The two non-Board committees are the Planning Committee, which helps plan Foundation events and programs, and the Academic Committee which provides academic outreach to universities and colleges as well as promoting the aims of USGIF in government and industry.
-USGIF also has ten working groups that serve as topically-oriented communities of interest:
+USGIF also has nine working groups that serve as topically-oriented communities of interest: